Information for New Students

 New students will register for classes after continuing graduate students, so new students may find some courses have already filled.
 Therefore, we encourage students to register as soon as possible.
 Students are not required to meet with an advisor prior to registering.

-6. (Optional) Attend a Fall 2024 New Student Registration workshop or other admitted student events.
-Registration workshops will be held in April and will review general registration information and allow for open Q&A. Workshop information is available via the SIS Grad Advising welcome email and the New Student Registration Instructions (see #1 above).
+6. (Optional) Attend a Fall 2025 New Student Registration workshop or other admitted student events.
+Registration workshops will be held in March and April and will review general registration information and allow for open Q&A. Workshop information is available via the SIS Grad Advising welcome email and the New Student Registration Instructions (see #1 above).

-More information, including how to RSVP, will be shared in early summer.
+More information, including how to RSVP, will be shared soon.
 Stay tuned!

 Explore Opportunities